charlottekyng/usb-modules-v2/README.md

 ```
 git clone https://github.com/charlottekyng/usb-modules-v2.git
 ```
-If you need to update the code based for PROJ
+If you need to update the code base for PROJ
 ```
 cd usb-modules-v2
 git pull